-The national examination programs for which the college awards credit are (fees may apply):
+The national examination programs for which the college awards credit are:

-Advanced Placement (AP) Exams-Subject-matter exams sponsored by the College Board and generally administered through high schools at the culmination of advanced placement (AP) course offerings.
+Advanced Placement (AP) Exams

+Subject-matter exams sponsored by the College Board and generally administered through high schools at the culmination of advanced placement (AP) course offerings.
 Further information can be obtained by contacting high school guidance offices or the College Board website.
 The college generally awards credit for scores of 3, 4, or 5.

-College-Level Examination Program (CLEP)-National credit-by-examination program providing individuals of all ages and backgrounds the opportunity to receive credit for college-level achievement acquired in a wide variety of ways.
+College-Level Examination Program (CLEP)

+National credit-by-examination program providing individuals of all ages and backgrounds the opportunity to receive credit for college-level achievement acquired in a wide variety of ways.
 General and subject examinations are available in many different areas.
-Official test scores must be submitted to the Registrar's Office.
+Official test scores must be submitted to the office of the registrar.

-DSST (formerly known as the DANTES Subject Standardized Tests)-Students participating in the DSST program have the opportunity to earn college credit for learning that has occurred outside the traditional classroom.
+DSST (formerly known as the DANTES Subject Standardized Tests)

+Students participating in the DSST program have the opportunity to earn college credit for learning that has occurred outside the traditional classroom.
 Students may earn up to three credits for each examination based upon their scores and the American Council of Education's (ACE) score recommendations.
 Additional information can be obtained on the DSST website.

-Official score reports must be submitted to the Registrar.
+Excelsior College Exams

-Excelsior College Exams-Students may complete subject-based exams developed and offered through Excelsior College and Pearson VUE.
-Students must receive a grade of "C" or higher for these examinations to be equated to NCMC courses.
+Students may complete subject-based exams developed and offered through Excelsior College and Pearson VUE.
+Students must receive a grade of "C" or higher for examinations to be considered for college credit at NCMC.
 Official transcripts must be submitted to the Registrar's Office for evaluation.